General Questions

 You can still come to University Health Services for contraceptives.
 Our pharmacy offers consultation (for a fee) for oral contraceptives and the hormone patch that can be prescribed by our pharmacist.
 The cost of the prescription is additional.

 Free sexual health supplies are available for all students through the University Health Services' Protection Connection program.
-To ensure students have access to the supplies they need, Protection Connection maintains several Hot Spots across campus, including at University Health Services, and offers a delivery service to residence halls.
+To ensure students have access to the supplies they need, Protection Connection maintains several Hot Spots across campus, including at University Health Services.
 Contraceptive barriers include internal and a variety of external condoms.
-Other sexual health supplies include oral dams, Love Gloves, finger cots and personal lubricant.

 Pharmacy